HMS Dido (37): Mediterranean

 Dido then spent four months on convoy duty in the Atlantic before running supplies to Malta where she joined the Eastern Mediterranean Fleet in April 1941.
 In May of that year Dido was sent to Crete and assisted in the evacuation of the British forces.
 As part of a convoy from Souda Bay to Egypt on 14 May, she carried bullion from Greece worth $7,000,000.
 On 29 May 1941 Dido was badly damaged by bombs whilst taking troops from Crete to Alexandria.
+Oberleutnant Wolf-Dietrich Huy from Jagdgeschwader 77 scored one of the hits.
 On 8 June 1941, Marines from Dido accepted the surrender of Assab in Eritrea.
 From July to November 1941, Dido was sent to the Brooklyn Navy Yard in New York City for a refit, rejoining the Eastern Mediterranean Fleet in December 1941.
 The first three months of 1942 were spent on convoy escort duty between Alexandria and Malta but in March that year, Dido took part in a bombardment of Rhodes.
 A week later Dido joined the cruisers Cleopatra, Penelope, Carlisle, and Euryalus under the command of Rear Admiral Philip Vian at the Second Battle of Sirte.

 On 18 August 1942 Captain H. W. U. McCall brought Dido to Massawa for major repairs to its bomb-damaged stern.
 As Dido was at that time one-quarter of British surface power in the Eastern Mediterranean it was critical that she be repaired as quickly as possible.
 The only working dry dock in Massawa was not large enough to lift Dido entirely so she was partially floated up to clear the stern, leaving the bow low in the water.
 Six days later Dido was undocked to return to battle with its sister ships, Euryalus, Cleopatra and Sirius.
 Dido then spent the rest of the year supporting the British campaign in North Africa before being transferred to the Western Mediterranean Fleet in December 1942.
 Dido then performed the duty of anti-aircraft guard at Bone and Algiers until March 1943.

 In April 1943, Dido returned to Liverpool for a three-month refit before rejoining the Western Mediterranean squadron.
 The next month was spent taking part in diversionary bombardments against North Sicily during the Operation Husky landings.
 Dido was then used as an anti-aircraft guard for invasion bases at Palermo and Bizerte.
 On 12 September 1943, Dido escorted 600 troops to Taranto where the Italian Fleet surrendered.
 From Taranto, Dido went to Sorrento where she took part in the shelling to support troops.
 October and November 1943 saw Dido back in Alexandria for another refit.
 On return to service, Dido spent time in Malta and Taranto before taking part in a diversionary action off Civitavecchia in support of the Anzio landings.
 August 1944 saw Dido supporting the Allied Operation Dragoon the landing in southern France.
 In September 1944, Dido returned to the UK.